Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 One example is adaptive cruise control, which continually adjusts the vehicle’s speed to maintain a set minimum following distance.

-Features such as automatic braking, which acts as a back-up if the human driver fails to brake, or blind-spot detection, which provides additional information to the driver, aren’t considered automation under this definition.
+Features such as automatic braking, which acts as a backup if the human driver fails to brake, or blind-spot detection, which provides additional information to the driver, aren’t considered automation under this definition.

 At this time, Montana has not deployed or tested complete vehicle automation.